GrantWils23/Portfolio-Project-5--Ecommerce-Applications/tests/TESTS.md

 #### User Story 1

-As a shopper, I can view a list of products i wish to purchase.
+As a shopper, I can view a list of products I wish to purchase.
    This user can browse the products in a list of products in the store and click on a selected item and add it to the basket.

 #### User Story 2

-As a shopper, I am able to view and individual product, so that I can identify the price, descritpion, product rating and product image.
+As a shopper, I can view and individual product, so that I can identify the price, description, product rating and product image.
    This is achieved when the user clicks on the image in the card from the products view, it takes them into the product detail page.
 Here the user can see the description along with the price rating and image.

 #### User Story 3

-As a shopper, I can quickly identify categories and brands, so that I can find products by a general category or brand. under each product there is a little tags stating the brand and category of the item.
+As a shopper, I can quickly identify categories and brands, so that I can find products by a general category or brand. under each product there is a little tag stating the brand and category of the item.
 When you click on the tag, it acts a tag to search products by the tag selected.

 #### User Story 4

 As a shopper, I can easily view the total of what I am about to purchase, so that I can avoid spending too much money.
-   The box next to the menu button in the top right corner provides feedback of a total sum of items in your basket. when an item is added to a basket the pop up toast also appears with a sum totaling up the total of your basket.
+   The box next to the menu button in the top right corner provides feedback of a total sum of items in your basket. when an item is added to a basket the pop up toast also appears with a sum totalling up the total of your basket.

 #### User Story 40

 As a shopper, I can view the paint and tech services they offer, so that I can make an informed decision on whether I like the company enough that I would send my RIF to them for works.
    In the services page, the user can read about the services on offer.
-From all the details in contact us and about us pages in the site, the user can build a connection with the company as he can see that it is a genuiene and trusted site with experience in tech and paint services.
-The user can navigate to Airsoft Workshops facebook page which can be followed and company updates are posted here.
+From all the details in contact us and about us pages in the site, the user can build a connection with the company as he can see that it is a genuine and trusted site with experience in tech and paint services.
+The user can navigate to Airsoft Workshops Facebook page which can be followed, and company updates are posted here.
 The user can see new posts of projects they are working on.

 #### User Story 5

 As a shopper, I can easily fill in a form to get a quote for a paint or tech service form, so that I can get a quote for how much the work I want done will cost.
    The User can easily fill out a tech services form or a paint services form if they like the look of the company.
-The form is very clear to read and the visual icons on the radio buttons give the shopper a clear understanding of what the are selecting rather than just a standard form.
+The form is very clear to read and the visual icons on the radio buttons give the shopper a clear understanding of what they are selecting rather than just a standard form.
 This gives the shopper more confidence with what they are looking at before they submit a form.

 [Back to User Stories Testing](<#user-story-tests>)